wuxc/pywin32doc/md/win32api.md

   - [SearchPath](win32api.md#win32apisearchpath)

-    Searches a path for a file.&nbsp;
+    Searches a path for a file\.&nbsp;

   - [SendMessage](win32api.md#win32apisendmessage)

-    Send a message to a window.&nbsp;
+    Send a message to a window\.&nbsp;

   - [SetConsoleCtrlHandler](win32api.md#win32apisetconsolectrlhandler)

-    Adds or removes an application-defined HandlerRoutine function from the list of handler functions for the calling process.&nbsp;
+    Adds or removes an application-defined HandlerRoutine function from the list of handler functions for the calling process\.&nbsp;

   - [SetConsoleTitle](win32api.md#win32apisetconsoletitle)

-    Sets the title for the current console.&nbsp;
+    Sets the title for the current console\.&nbsp;

   - [SetCursorPos](win32api.md#win32apisetcursorpos)

-    The SetCursorPos function moves the cursor to the specified screen coordinates.&nbsp;
+    The SetCursorPos function moves the cursor to the specified screen coordinates\.&nbsp;

   - [SetDllDirectory](win32api.md#win32apisetdlldirectory)